-ANDS and Nectar are facilitating the Research Software Interest Group (previously the Australian Software Citation Interest Group, or ASCIG) which aims to:
+ANDS-Nectar-RDS is facilitating the Research Software Interest Group (previously the Australian Software Citation Interest Group, or ASCIG) which aims to:

 - support the description, management and discovery of research software

 - bring together people who are working in software citation

 - take the FORCE11 principles into a wide range of settings and implementations